 everythingpossible - Fotolia

 Everyone knows that cybersecurity is a rapidly changing field, but some aspects change more quickly than others.
 Shifts in the markets can reflect disruption, changes in product usage, or the evolution of noteworthy features.
-From a customer's point of view, understanding these changes informs purchase decisions, helps realize optimal value from already-deployed products and assists planning for using new features.
+From a customer's point of view, understanding these changes informs purchase decisions, helps realize optimal value from already-deployed products and assists for using features.

 It is particularly useful to pay attention to the market for cloud access security brokers (CASB).
 Unlike some security product markets, the CASB market has been highly dynamic over the past few years -- and for good reason.
 In their "Market Guide for Cloud Access Security Brokers," Gartner predicted that by 2020 85% of large enterprises will deploy and use CASB -- up from 5% adoption in 2016.